Best crafting games for the craftiest gamers among us

 Developer: Pathea

-Platforms: PC, PS4, Xbox One, Xbox Series X/S, Nintendo Switch
+Platforms: PC, PS4, Xbox One, Xbox Series X/S, Switch

-On first sight you wouldn’t peg My Time At Portia as a post-apocalyptic game.
+At first sight, you wouldn’t peg My Time At Portia as a post-apocalyptic game.
 However, a catastrophic event is the very reason you’re tasked with breathing new life into the town of Portia.
-In order to restore the different buildings needed, you need to gather resources or gain them through simple but fun hack and slash combat with a large number of different cute enemies.
+In order to restore the different buildings needed, you need to gather resources or gain them through simple but fun hack-and-slash combat with many different cute enemies.

 Everything about My Time At Portia is downright adorable, from your new home to its big-headed inhabitants.
 The more you build, the more you grow in prestige, but there’s also a large cast of town folk to befriend.
 Besides the flow that usually sets in when you play relaxing crafting games like this, it’s especially the variety in quests here that makes time pass in a flash.